-The enclosed proxy is solicited by the board of directors of SenesTech, Inc., a Delaware corporation, for use at the 2017 Annual Meeting of Stockholders (the Annual Meeting) to be held on Friday, May 19, 2017 at 10:00 a.m., local time, and at any adjournment thereof, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Stockholders.
-The Annual Meeting will be held at the Holiday Inn Hotel & Suites, Phoenix Airport North at 1515 N 44th St., Phoenix, AZ 85008.
+The enclosed proxy is solicited by the board of directors of SenesTech, Inc., a Delaware corporation, for use at the 2019 Annual Meeting of Stockholders (the "Annual Meeting") to be held on Tuesday, June 18, 2019, at 10:00 a.m., local time, and at any adjournment or postponement thereof, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Stockholders.
+The Annual Meeting will be held at the Holiday Inn Hotel and Suites, Phoenix Airport North at 1515 N. 44th St., Phoenix, AZ 85008.
 Our principal executive offices are located at 3140 N. Caden Court, Suite 1, Flagstaff, AZ 86004 and the telephone number at such principal executive offices is (928) 779-4143.
-As used in this proxy statement, we, us, our and the Company refer to SenesTech, Inc.
+As used in this proxy statement, "we," "us," "our" and the "Company" refer to SenesTech, Inc.